 For more information or to report a concern

-Students can speak to their Progress Tutor or visit the Pastoral Welfare Team in the Hub.
+Students can speak to any member of staff about their concerns or visit the Pastoral Welfare Team in the Hub.
 Students in the workplace should speak to their supervisor or assessor.
-Alternatively you can contact the college by telephone or email.
+Alternatively you can contact any of the staff below: